 As the Induction Framework is made up of an agreed set of standards for social care managers, it can also be used as a tool to support you if you hold older qualifications or need to upskill/update your practice.
 It may also be used to inform appraisal processes both for employers to check competence and to ensure you are provided with the right support to develop the knowledge and skills needed for your role.
 We have a CPD toolkit which could help you think about this.

-All registered managers must complete 90 hours of Post Registration Training and Learning (PRTL) every 3 years in order to renew their registration.
+All registered managers must complete 90 hours of continuing professional development CPD (previously known as PRTL) every 3 years in order to renew their registration.
 Completion of the Induction Framework can be used towards this – just keep a note of any learning undertaken and record on your SCWonline account.